 In most cases, bail refers to the amount of money put up by an individual or their family to be held by the court until the defendant’s criminal case is concluded.
 Posting bond generally involves a bail bonding company.
-When the individual or their family does not have enough money to put up the full bail amount, they may pay a fee of 10% to 15% of the amount of the bail to a bondsman (“cash bond”), often secured by some type of collateral.
+When the individual or their family does not have enough money to put up the full bail amount, they may pay a fee of 10% of the amount of the bail to a bondsman (“cash bond”), often secured by some type of collateral.

 There are a number of conditions in the Colorado criminal justice system that affect how much it will cost to get you out of jail.
 The amount of the bond and bond conditions should be enough to ensure public safety and to ensure the appearance of the defendant in court.
-This includes basing the amount on the individual’s situation and their financial condition.3
+This includes basing the amount on the individual’s situation and financial condition.3

 A bond schedule sets guidelines for the bond amount based on the specific violation.
 This includes municipal violations, misdemeanors, and felonies.
 Some violations, such as a traffic infraction, may require no bond to release the individual.
 More serious violations, such as a class 1 felony for first-degree murder, have no bond amounts under the guidelines.
 Without the ability to post bond, a defendant may have to stay in jail until their court case is concluded.